 Region: Haughton, Pioneer and O’Connell Rivers and Plane Creek catchment areas

-This project reduces the runoff of pesticides into the Great Barrier Reef lagoon through the adoption of improved sugar cane farming practices.
-The project will directly engage over 70 growers, managing over 12,000 ha of land, in the catchments of Haughton, Pioneer, O’Connell Rivers, and Plane Creek identified as high priority in the Reef 2050 Water Quality Improvement Plan.
+This project reduces the run-off of pesticides into the Great Barrier Reef lagoon through the adoption of improved sugarcane farming practices.
+The project will directly engage over 70 growers, managing over 12,000 hectares of land, in the catchments of Haughton, Pioneer, O’Connell Rivers and Plane Creek identified as high-priority in the Reef 2050 Water Quality Improvement Plan.

 Region: Barrata Creek System (Burdekin River Irrigation Area)

 Farmer (cane) led project which raises awareness and drives practice change through improved fertiliser application, modifying pesticide type and quantity and improving irrigation efficiency.

 Project Catalyst - Extension